Chic Brodie (footballer): Wolverhampton Wanderers

 Brodie secured a move back to the top-flight when he joined Wolverhampton Wanderers for a then-club record £9,000 in February 1961.
-He played just one league match for Wolves, before departing Molineux in September 1961.
+He played just one league match for the club, before departing Molineux in September 1961.

 Northampton Town

-Brodie dropped back down to the Third Division to join Northampton Town in September 1961, for £4,000.
+Brodie dropped back down to the Third Division to join Northampton Town in September 1961, for a £4,000 fee.
 His first appearance for the club meant that he made three consecutive appearances for three clubs.
 Brodie played regularly for the club for just over two years and won a Third Division championship medal during the 1962–63 season.
-He departed the County Ground in November 1963, having made 97 appearances for the Cobblers.
+He departed the County Ground in November 1963, after making 97 appearances for the Cobblers.

 Brentford

 Brodie moved to London to join Third Division club Brentford in November 1963 in a £10,000 deal.
 He quickly usurped long-standing regular goalkeeper Gerry Cakebread and was the Bees' regular goalkeeper until losing his place to Gordon Phillips during an injury-affected 1966–67 season.
-He regained his place in the team early in the 1970–71 season, but on 27 November 1970, a dog ran onto the field of play during a match away to Colchester United and impacted Brodie's leg after he had picked the ball up, damaging ligaments in his knee.
-Though he managed five further appearances during the second half of the season, the injury ended Brodie's professional career.
+He regained his place in the team during the 1969–70 season, in which he featured as an ever-present in all competitions.

+On 27 November 1970, a dog ran onto the field of play during a Fourth Division match away to Colchester United.
+The dog impacted Brodie's leg after he had picked up the ball and damaged ligaments in his knee.
+The incident was one of a number which occurred during Brodie's career with the club, which included being struck on the knee by a stone thrown from the crowd and finding a hand grenade in his goalmouth (discovered to be a replica).
+Though he managed five further appearances during the second half of the 1970–71 season, the injury ended Brodie's professional career.
 Brodie departed Griffin Park at the end of the 1970–71 season, after making 224 appearances during his eight years with the Bees.
 He was posthumously inducted into the Brentford Hall of Fame in 2015.